AUG 23, 2021 - MAY 27, 2022

-All athletes interested in the Novice program will be asked to register for an initial try out period consisting of the athlete's first two weeks.
+All athletes interested in the First-Year Competitive Youth program will be asked to complete an initial try out period consisting of the athlete's first two weeks.
 During this assessment period we will collect some physical data: height, weight, arm span, etc. We will conduct tests of basic strength, fitness and athleticism and ask general questions designed to elicit each athlete's reasons for rowing.
 Upon successful completion of the two week try out period, the athlete will be invited to join the team.

 Participation in one of our summer learn-to-row camps is recommended but not required.

-All participants must register in the Sea Base on-line system, submitting initial required documents including the medical forms and the parental release form.
+All participants must register through our online marketplace, submitting initial required documents including the medical forms and the parental release form.
 Program participation fees become due after completion of the athlete's two weeks try out period.

 Regatta Trip Fees

 Regatta trip fees are in addition to standard program fees.
 Payment notices will be posted approximately 14 days before the event and should be paid before the day of the event.